Introduction

 Liquidity refers to how quickly an asset can be converted into cash without affecting its price.
 Alternative investments, due to their unique nature, often lack the liquidity of traditional investments, making them difficult to sell without a potential loss.

-Often these investments are built on sound, successful, proven business models, but the problems start when these companies want to expand too fast and the owners become greedy.
+Often, these investments are built on sound, successful, proven business models, but the problems start when these companies want to expand too fast.
 The owner’s and director’s lack of knowledge of the financial markets and how they operate becomes all too apparent.

-Generally speaking, these successful businesses want to grow fast and they need capital, often hundreds of millions in order to grow to the next stage.
+Generally speaking, these successful businesses want to grow fast and need capital, often hundreds of millions, to reach the next stage.
 Hundreds of millions sounds like a lot of money, but in the investment world, this is a tiny amount, too small!
-In order for retail funds to be successful they will have billions invested in them.
+Retail funds will more than often have billions invested in them.

 Let’s look at forestry, agriculture and plantations.
 These are capital-intensive businesses.
-You need to purchase or rent huge areas of land.
-You also need to buy and grow the product, manage the space, employ a large workforce and buy and rent all of the machinery connected with this and then market and distribute the product around the world.
+You need to purchase or rent vast areas of land.
+You also need to buy and grow the product, manage the space, employ a large workforce, buy and rent all of the machinery connected with this and then market and distribute the product around the world.

 This sounds simple and makes sense if you use your own money.